navi-0115/home-server/README.md

 # Home Server

-[Home Server](https://amazingsafari.haidar.dev) is a online store for home server products
+[Home Server](https://homeserver.navinrgh.sit) is a online store that provides a platform for individuals to purchase home server products, such as Raspberry Pi, single-board computers, and related accessories.

 Table of Contents: